elunna/nerfhack-changelog/README.md

 * mastodon gets a hug attack and can berserk (Evil)
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
+* mind flayer psychic blasts do more damage and can stun the player.
 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide and have flanking
 * All molds can generate in small groups.
-* All molds have a reduced chance of granting intrinsics.
-* All molds and fungi (F) can propagate passively when attacked
+* molds and fungus can grow on corpses (SLASHEM/xnh)
 * mordor orcs can spawn with orcish boots
 * mumakil get butts or kicks instead of bites.
 * mummies get a nasty withering attack (xnh/Evil)
+* all mummies get an additional -1AC to compensate for their ragged wrappings
 * nazgul can shriek, inflicting stun damage (xnh)
+* nurses won't heal you if you are undead.
 * olog hai get poison resistance
 * orc captains now are lords and have speed 9 (xnh)
 * orc shamans and kobold shamans are skittish (FIQ)